-Imagine going in to get your tongue pierced and the needle goes through the wrong way or the piercing gets infected, what happens then?
+Imagine going in to get your tongue pierced, and the needle goes through the wrong way, or the piercing gets infected.
+What happens then?
 There can be permanent nerve damage or inflammation at the piercing site.
-Some people even lose some of their taste buds because of the damage the piercing had done to the tongue.
-It is even possible for a piercing parlor to damage the tongue to the point of permanent numbness.
+Some people even lose some of their taste buds because of the piercing damage to the tongue.
+It is even possible for a piercing parlour to damage the tongue to the point of permanent numbness.
 This can cause future issues with eating, drinking, and talking.
-It can make it difficult to talk and result in developing speech impediments that you may have never had before.
+It can make it difficult to talk and develop speech impediments that you may have never had before.

-Another negative factor about tongue piercings is that it can encourage bad breath.
-The tongue always has some sort of bacteria living on it which is why many dentists recommend using a tongue scraper before brushing your teeth to effectively clean the tongue and scrape off all that bad bacteria that causes plaque, bad breath, and tooth decay.
-A tongue piercing is just like any other piercing, in order for it to keep from getting infected you have to be diligent about cleaning the jewelry and the tongue to ward off infection and bad breath.
+Another negative factor about tongue piercings is that they can encourage bad breath.
+The tongue always has some bacteria living on it, which is why many dentists recommend using a tongue scraper before brushing your teeth to effectively clean the tongue and scrape off all that bad bacteria that cause plaque, bad breath, and tooth decay.
+A tongue piercing is just like any other piercing.
+To keep from getting infected, you have to be diligent about cleaning the jewellery and the tongue to ward off infection and bad breath.

 Here are some more negative effects of tongue piercing:

-- Diastema – This is when the jewelry causes a space between your two upper front teeth.
+- Diastema – This is when the jewellery causes a space between your two upper front teeth.

 - Excessive drooling – The piercing causes an increase in the production of saliva.
 While saliva is good for your teeth and oral health, too much can be an issue.

-- Allergic reactions – Many people don’t realize they may be allergic to the type of material the jewelry is made out of and this can cause swelling or other infections in the mouth.
+- Allergic reactions – Many people don’t realize they may be allergic to the type of material the jewellery is made out of, which can cause swelling or other infections in the mouth.

-- Infections – If the piercing has been performed poorly or incorrectly, or it has not been maintained well, it can cause infections anywhere from mild to severe and affect other parts of the body if left untreated.
+- Infections – If the piercing has been performed poorly or incorrectly or has not been maintained well, it can cause infections anywhere from mild to severe and affect other parts of the body if left untreated.

-If you or a loved one have a tongue piercing or are considering getting one, schedule an appointment with Dr. Fisher to discuss all of your tongue piercing options and effects.
-If you happen to have a tongue piercing that is infected, call our office in Issaquah, WA to speak with a friendly staff member so we can get you back on the right track to optimal oral health.
-Don’t forget to check with your dentist before getting any sort of oral piercing!
+If you or a loved one have a tongue piercing or are considering getting one, schedule an appointment with Dr Fisher to discuss all of your tongue piercing options and effects.
+If you happen to have an infected tongue piercing, call our office in Issaquah, WA, to speak with a friendly staff member so we can get you back on the right track to optimal oral health.
+Don’t forget to check with your dentist before getting any oral piercing!